What Milton, ON patients need to know about wisdom teeth extractions

 What happens when a wisdom tooth is impacted?

+Wisdom teeth often need to be extracted because of their late arrival in your mouth.
+By the time they develop, there may be insufficient space for these backmost molars.
 An impacted wisdom tooth is one that is “stuck” in the jaw.
 It may be either partially or fully trapped below the gumline.
 When this happens, you will likely know it!
 Some of the most common symptoms of impacted wisdom teeth include facial and jaw pain and swelling; a persistently bad taste in your mouth (as well as bad breath); and problems with easily and comfortably opening your mouth.

 Will wisdom teeth need to be replaced like other teeth?